Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 ```

 The application is accessible at [http://localhost:5173](http://localhost:5173).
 You can also access phpMyAdmin at [https://localhost:8080](http://localhost:8080).

+> [!NOTE]
+> You are not supposed to access the application from port `3000` in development mode, because of interference with Vite WebSocket and Server API WebSocket.

 You can now make pull requests!